daminho/song_surge/README.md

 (the actual final code are implemented in 'writing_feature' branch)
 # Project Summary
-Many people listen to music alone during the pandemic, but they have no interaction with other music lovers and couldn't properly enrich their playlists.
+Many people listen to music alone during the pandemic, but we strongly believe that interacting with other music lovers could properly enrich their music experience.

 We created a platform that only focuses on music, which provides a variety of ways to help users express their feelings and understand others.

 SongSurge is divided into two independent parts (share & search) so that both users with different purposes can immerse themselves in the emotional resonance with others.
 # Instruction
 Entering the platform users will face the log in page.
+Users can click sign up to sign up for new account.

 ![](https://i.imgur.com/iR4K0Tp.png)

 After signing up the account information will be added to the server, and the users will be able to log in.
 Then a feed of SongSurgeShare will appear containing the posts other users had uploaded.
-On the right, users can check the hashtags and the moods, which are the two main features users can express their feelings or situations with.
+This feed is the same for all users.
+On the right, users can check the hashtags and the moods, which allows users to filter their feed to contain only songs from those hashtag.

 ![](https://i.imgur.com/U3BbzaE.png)